stud131/docs-monaca/content/products_guide/monaca_ide/deploy/appstore/app_submission.en.md

 4. Fill in a valid Apple account information.
 Click {{<guilabel name="Next">}}.

-    Use "app-specific passwords" to the password field.
+    Use `app-specific passwords` to the password field.
     For details on how to obtain the password for App, please refer {{<link href="https://support.apple.com/en-us/HT204397" title="here" target="_blank">}}.

     {{<img src="/images/monaca_ide/manual/deploy/app_submission/3.png">}}